addyosmani/backbone-fundamentals/chapters/12-qunit.md

 })
 ```

-Running these tests in the QUnit test runner (which you would see when your HTML test page was loaded) we would find that four of the assertions pass whilst the last one does not.
+Running these tests in the QUnit test runner (which you would see when your HTML test page was loaded) we would find that four of the assertions pass while the last one does not.
 The reason the test against `'double'` fails is because it was purposefully written incorrectly.
 In your own projects if a test fails to pass and your assertions are correct, you've probably just found a bug!

 ## Adding structure to assertions

 Housing all of our assertions in one test case can quickly become difficult to maintain, but luckily QUnit supports structuring blocks of assertions more cleanly.
 This can be done using ```module()``` - a method that allows us to easily group tests together.
-A typical approach to grouping might be keeping multiple tests testing a specific method as part of the same group (module).
+A typical approach to grouping might be keeping multiple tests for a specific method as part of the same group (module).

 #### Basic QUnit Modules:
 ```javascript